johnston9/MS3-Shot-Caller/README.md

  - In Add Message users can post messages and include an image in their message.
    They are given instructions on how to obtain an image SRC.
-They are instructed just below the Emter Image title that they must fill in the image name box if they enter an image SRC.
-This is to ensure that alt can use this if the SRC is incorrect or an error will be logged to the console.
+They are instructed just below the Enter Image title that they must fill in the image name box if they enter an image SRC.
+This is to ensure that alt can use this if the SRC is incorrect.
+   They are also instructed to use the image check button to ensure that the URL is correct.
    Please see user testing for further details.

 <h2 align="center">